Federkie/TLG-Naturis/README.md

 # TLG-Naturis
-A mod for Cataclysm the last generation
+A mod for Cataclysm the last generation.
+This mod is still WIP!